 top of page

-Nightmare Tenants and How to Deal With Them
+Nightmare Tenants: How to Deal with Them Effectively

 I'm Bud Evans.
-If you own rental properties, sooner or later you'll face a tenant who tests your patience — late rent, property damage, noise, harassment, or even illegal activity.
-Over the years I've learned a simple truth: property management is a business.
+If you own rental properties, you will eventually face a tenant who tests your patience.
+Issues can range from late rent and property damage to noise complaints and even illegal activities.
+Over the years, I've learned a simple truth: property management is a business.
 Stay calm, be professional, document everything, and follow your process.
 Below is a practical playbook you can use to prevent problems and handle evictions and bad behavior without losing your mind.

 Start with the Right Mindset

 Reset how you think about tenant issues.
 This is not personal — it's business.
-The rules that will protect you:
+Here are the rules that will protect you:

 Prevention: Clear Leases and Move-In Documentation